CloudCannon/Academy/_posts/2017-02-07-permalinks.md

 ~~~
 {% endraw %}

-Instead of linking to `/cookies/afghan/` we're linking to `/baked-goods/afghan/`
+Instead of linking to `/cookies/afghan/` we would now link to `/baked-goods/afghan/`.